nilearn/nilearn/doc/glossary.rst

     EPI
         Echo-Planar Imaging.
 This is the type of sequence used to acquire functional or diffusion MRI data.

+    Erosion
+        `Erosion`_ is, with :term:`dilation<Dilation>`, one of the fundamental operations in `mathematical morphology`_ from which other operations like :term:`opening<Opening>` or :term:`closing<Closing>` are based.
+        Erosion uses a structuring element for probing and reducing the shapes contained in the input image.

     FDR correction
         `False discovery rate`_ controlling procedures are designed to control